-1) Start by closing your eyes and taking a few calming breaths just to silence the thoughts of the day.
+- Close your eyes and take a few calming breaths just to silence your mind.

-2) Visualise that you are stepping into a specific room of your house.
+- Imagine stepping into a specific room of your house.
 You open the door and turn to the left.
 What do you see?
-Take your time to visualise the walls, any furniture, windows etc. This should take a minute or two.
-Allow yourself to see the colours of this side of the room, the shapes, the general outline of the room and so on.
+Take your time to visualise the walls, any furniture, windows etc. Allow yourself to see the colours of this side of the room, the shapes, the general outline of the room and so on.

-5) Open your eyes and try to recall the same mental picture.
+- Open your eyes and try to recall the same mental picture.
 You will find it harder because information from your environment is interfering with the mental picture.
-The more you practice this exercise, the more you will be able to use your creative mind while your eyes are open, which will significantly help you to think clearly in your day to day life.
+The more you practice this exercise, the more you will be able to use your creative mind while your eyes are open, which will significantly help you to think clearly in daily life.

-You can also use this to help you with visualisations.
-One of the best psychological exercises you can do is to visualise your path to success, and you will be more effective at that when you practise this exercise (if you’d like to know more about this, read at my guide to training your subconscious mind).
+You can also use this to help you with visualisation meditations.
+One of the best psychological exercises you can do is to visualise your path to success.
+And you will be more effective at that when you practise this exercise.
+If you’d like to know more about this, read my guide to training your subconscious mind).

 Read our guide to using yoga for creativity.

-Scientific research shows that reading or watching fiction that is highly imaginative opens your mind and strengthens your creativity.
-Think the Harry Potter series or anything Terry Pratchett.
+Scientific research shows that reading or watching highly imaginative fiction improves creativity.

 Reading fantasy novels is one of the best imagination exercises you can do.

-Fantasy books are packed full of highly imaginative scenes and are perhaps the most creatively-liberating genre of novels.
+Fantasy books are packed full of highly imaginative scenes and are the most creatively liberating genre of novels.

-Alternatively, watch highly creative movies.
-These can be movies that are highly creative in themselves (Inception, for instance), or movies that show a character being highly creative (such as Amadeus).
+Alternatively, watch creative movies.
+These can be movies that are highly creative in themselves (Inception, for instance).
+Alternatively, they can be movies that show a character being highly creative (such as Amadeus).